patrikhuber/eos/README.md

 ## License & contributions

 This code is licensed under the Apache License, Version 2.0.
 The 3D morphable face model under [share/sfm_shape_3448.bin](https://github.com/patrikhuber/eos/blob/master/share/sfm_shape_3448.bin) is free for use for non-commercial purposes.
-For commercial purposes, contact the [Centre for Vision, Speech and Signal Processing](http://www.surrey.ac.uk/cvssp/).
+For commercial purposes and to obtain other model resolutions, see [http://www.cvssp.org/facemodel](http://www.cvssp.org/facemodel).

 Contributions are very welcome! (best in the form of pull requests.)
-Please use Github issues for any bug reports, ideas, and discussions.
+Please use GitHub issues for any bug reports, ideas, and discussions.

 If you use this code in your own work, please cite the following paper: _A Multiresolution 3D Morphable Face Model and Fitting Framework_, P. Huber, G. Hu, R. Tena, P. Mortazavian, W. Koppen, W. Christmas, M. Rätsch, J. Kittler, International Conference on Computer Vision Theory and Applications (VISAPP) 2016, Rome, Italy [[PDF]](http://www.patrikhuber.ch/files/3DMM_Framework_VISAPP_2016.pdf).